 Hindering saving habits

 While credit can be useful – like in the examples given above – it’s also necessary for young people to learn saving skills.
-The ability to use functions like BNPL don’t help with this, but saving is still necessary in today’s world – you can’t use BNPL for a house deposit for example!
+The ability to use functions like BNPL don’t help with this, but saving is still necessary in today’s world (you can’t use BNPL for a house deposit after all!).

 With increased use of products like BNPL, there could be the chance that future generations aren’t able to develop saving skills or put away a little bit of money each month.